JorgeDeLosSantos/PMFYA/manuscript/introduction.md

 *Celaya, Guanajuato, México.*

 MATLAB® are trademarks of the MathWorks, Inc. The MathWorks does not warrant the accuracy of the text or exercises in this book.
-This book’s use or discussion of MATLAB &reg and Simulink ® software or related products does not constitute endorsement or sponsorship by the MathWorks of a particular pedagogical approach or particular use of the MATLAB ® and Simulink ® software.
+This book’s use or discussion of MATLAB&reg; and Simulink ® software or related products does not constitute endorsement or sponsorship by the MathWorks of a particular pedagogical approach or particular use of the MATLAB ® and Simulink ® software.

 <!--